kids2

 The Foundation will not consider requests for funding to benefit individuals, religious or political organizations, travel, legislative or lobbying activities, tuition or scholarships, or staff seminars.
 Additionally, the Foundation will not sponsor events, benefits, competitions, parades or camps.

-April 1, 2010 for the pre-application of the Milwaukee Healthy Children's Initiative grant.
-(If you need a Microsoft Word document please send us an email.)
+June 1 for the pre-application of the Milwaukee Healthy Children's Initiative grant.

 We will not consider or acknowledge general solicitation letters.